Pre-File Investigations

 • Questioning: If law enforcement officers approach you and begin questioning you about your activities or associates, it could be a sign that you are a suspect in a criminal investigation.

-If you suspect you are under a pre-file investigation, it is critical to consult with Mike G Law as soon as possible to protect your rights and help you understand your legal options.
+If you suspect you are under a pre-file investigation, it is critical to consult with an experienced attorney, such as Mike G Law, as soon as possible to protect your rights and help you understand your legal options.

 Can you be under pre-file investigation but not charged?